geersch/nestjs-getting-started/docs/04-openapi-specification.md

 bootstrap();
 ```

 Start the application, open a browser and navigate to `http://localhost:3000/api`.
-You'll now see the Swagger UI.

 ![Swagger UI](./assets/images/swagger-ui.png)